 Another season of gardening in a natural and organic way.
 After looking at the same garden all year, I finally get to see some new plants.
 Yay!
 Here are my new babies plus some old favorites:

+Kale is one of our favorite vegetables, so I wanted to make sure to grow plenty of it.
 We love it cooked in a little olive oil with garlic or onion, and raisins or pine nuts!
-Yum!
+Yum! |

 We are starting Broccoli, Sweet Peas, Beets, and winter greens from seed.
 Egg cartons are great for starting seeds.